 Dosing Recommendations without Consideration of Genotype

-If the patient's CYP2C9 and VKORC1 genotypes are not known, the initial dose of COUMADIN is usually 2 to 5 mg once daily.
+If the patient's CYP2C9 and VKORC1 genotypes are not known, the initial dose of JANTOVEN is usually 2 to 5 mg once daily.
 Determine each patient's dosing needs by close monitoring of the INR response and consideration of the indication being treated.
 Typical maintenance doses are 2 to 10 mg once daily.